-Upon receipt of a final denial (including a deemed final denial) with respect to benefits under the health plan, you may apply for external review as provided below.
-Upon receipt of a denial with respect to benefits under the health plan that is not a final denial, you may only apply for external review as provided below regarding expedited external review for urgent care claims.
-The external review process will apply only to:
+Upon receipt of a final denial (including a deemed final denial) with respect to benefits under the health plan, youmay apply for external review as provided below.
+Uponreceipt of a denial with respect to benefits under the health plan that is not a final denial, you may only apply forexternal review as provided below regarding expeditedenternal review for urgent care claims.
+The external reviewprocess will apply only to:

-- a final denial with respect to benefits under the health plan that involves medical judgment, including but not limited to, those based on the health plan's requirements for medical necessity, appropriateness, health care setting, level of care, or effectiveness of a covered benefit; or its determination that a treatment is experimental or investigational; and - a rescission of coverage under the health plan (whether or not the rescission has any effect on any particular benefit at that time).
+- a final denial with respect to benefits under the healthplan that involves medical judgment, including but notlimited to, those based on the health plan's requirementsfor medical necessity, appropriateness, health caresetting, level of care, or effectiveness of a coveredbenefit; or its determination that a treatment isexperimental or investigational; and - a rescussion of coverage under the health plan (whether or not the rescussion has any effect on any particularbenefit at that time).

-Standard External Review Process for Claims for Benefits under the Health Plan
+Standard External Review Process for Claims for Benefitsunder the Health Plan

-- a.
 Timing of Request for External Review.
 You must file a request for external review of a benefit claim under the health plan with the claims administrator no later than the date which is four months following the date of receipt of a notice of final denial.
-If there is no corresponding date four months after the date of receipt of such notice, then the request must be filed by the first day of the fifth month following receipt of the notice (e.g., if a final denial is received on October 30, request must be made by the following March 1).
-If the last filing date would fall on a Saturday, Sunday, State holiday or Federal holiday, the last filing date is extended to the next day that is not a Saturday, Sunday, State holiday or Federal holiday. - b.
+If there is no-corresponding date four months after the date of receipt of such notice, then the request must be filed by the first day of the fifth month following March 1).
+If the last filing date would fall on a Saturday, Sunday, State holiday or Federal holiday, the last filing date is extended to the notice for a benefit filled at the holiday or Federal holiday.

+b.
 Preliminary Review.
-The claims administrator shall complete a preliminary review of the request for external review within five business days to determine whether (A) you are or were covered under the health plan at the time the covered service was requested or provided, as applicable; (B) the type of claim is eligible for external review; (C) you have exhausted (or are deemed to have exhausted) the health plan's internal claims; and (D) you have provided all the information and forms required to process an external review.
-The claims administrator shall issue a notification to the claimant within one business day of completing the preliminary review.
+The claims administrator shall complete a preliminary review of the request for external review within five business days to determine whether.
+(A) you are or were covered under the health plan at the time the covered sorvice was requested or provided, as applicable; (B) the type of claim is eligible for external review; (C) you have exhausted (or are) deemed to have exhausted) the health plan's internal elaims; and (D) you have provided all the information and forms required to process an external review.
+The elaims administrator shall issue a notification to the elaimant within one business day of completing the preliminary review.
 If the request is complete, but ineligible for external review, the notification shall include the reasons for its ineligibility.
-If the request is not complete, the notification shall describe the information or materials needed to make the request complete, and you will be allowed to perfect the request for external review by the later of the four month filing period described above, or within the 48 hour period following the receipt of the notification.
+If the request is not complete, the notification shall include the reasons for its ineligibility.
+If the request information or materials needed to make the request complete, and you will be allowed to perfect the request for external review by the later of the four month filingperiod described above, or within the 18 hour period following the receipt of the netification.

-c.
-Referral to Independent Review Organization (IRO).
-The claims administrator shall assign an independent review organization (IRO) to your request for external review.
+Referral to Independent Review Organization (IRO), The claims administrator shall assign an independent review organization (IRO) to your request for external review.
 Upon assignment, the IRO will undertake the following tasks with respect to the request for external review:

-Timely notify you in writing of the request's eligibility and acceptance for external review.
-This notice will include a statement that you may submit in writing to the IRO, within ten business days following the date of receipt of the notice, additional information that the IRO must consider when conducting the external review.
-The IRO is not required to, but may, accept and consider additional information submitted after ten business days.
+Timely notify you in writing of the request's eligibility and accoptance for external review.
+This notice willinclude a statement that you may submit in writing tothe IRO, within ten business days following the date ofreceipt of the notice, additional information that the-IRO must consider when conducting the externalreview.
+The IRO is not required to, but may, accept andconsider additional information submitted after tenbusiness days.